uri-goldsztejn/uterine_myofibre_model/README.md

 Default values appear in brakets.

 + Simulation name: identifier for the simulation, the output file names will include this name.
-+ Notes: the user can add notes about this simulation for future reference.
-These notes will be saved in the metadata file.
 + IR: the intercellular resistivity.
 See the original article for more information on this parameter and it's definition.
 + Ionic channel modulations: The modulation is a multiplicative factor that alters the conductivity of the given ionic channel.
 A modulation of 1, will have no effect on the ionic current, a modulation of 0 will delete this current from the model.